arrow

 What is the University of St Andrews’ reputation?

-St Andrews’ academic activities are arranged into four faculties: arts, divinity, medicine and science.
-Its four-year course structure is a draw, allowing undergraduates to study three subjects in the first year and two or three in the second year, then specialise in a chosen honours subject (or subjects) for the third and fourth years.
-Through the Vertically Integrated Projects programme, teams of students from different disciplines and levels of study collaborate on research projects, led by an academic supervisor and earning credit and grades.
-Topics include dolphin acoustics, Scottish professional football and artificial intelligence for decision making.
-The university also has two new Global Research Centres, one addressing diverse intelligences, the other critical sustainability.
+Through the Vertically Integrated Projects programme, teams of students from different disciplines and levels of study collaborate on research projects, led by an academic supervisor and earning credit and grades on topics as varied as dolphin acoustics, Scottish professional football and AI for decision-making.
+The university also has two new Global Research Centres, one addressing diverse intelligence; the other, critical sustainability.

 What courses have been discontinued and what new courses are available?

-The lowest A-level entry requirements are ABB, rising to A*A*A, and in Scottish Highers it is BBBB up to AAAAB.
-About 40 per cent of its new students for 2023 come from Scotland, and a quarter of the intake are international students.
-As part of its efforts to widen participation, the university offers three levels of entry requirements: standard, minimum and gateway, depending on an applicant’s circumstances.
-Contextual offers are no lower than ABB.
+The lowest A-level entry requirements are ABB, rising to A*A*A (or BBBB to AAAAB for Scottish Highers).
+As part of its efforts to widen participation, the university offers three levels of entry requirements (standard, minimum and gateway) depending on an applicant’s circumstances.
+A quarter of the intake was made up of international students.

 What are the graduate prospects?